angee/wildlife_corridor_design_instances/budget-calculation/README.md

 The default budget percentage is 10%.
 You can also specify a seed for the budget calculation with the option `-s`.
 Note that the program always sets a predefined seed, so running it without seed will still be deterministic.

+### Running budget calculation for all artificial instances

+To run the budget calculation on all artificial instances files, execute the Bash shell script `calculate_budget.sh` in your Bash terminal:

+    ./calculate_budget.sh

+This will use the `.cor.orig` files in the `instances/artificial/` directory to generate the (existing) instance files in the same folder.